 Kumin was also a noted writer of fiction, and admitted to a certain overlap between the two genres.
 “I tend to steal from myself,” she said in an interview published in To Make a Prairie.
 “The compass of the poem is so small and so demanding, you have to be so selective, and there are so many things that get left out that you feel cheated.
 So you take all those things ... and they get into fiction.”
 Tribune Books contributor Catherine Petroski commented, “Kumin’s practice of poetry buttresses her practice of short fiction: The turns of phrase and points of view come from a poet, not a recorder of events.
 Similarly, the concerns of fiction—the chains of cause and effect, the explorations of character, the sense of scene—have much to do with the power of Kumin’s best poems.”

 Kumin’s later work received praise for its emotional attentiveness and elegiac nature.
 Reviewing Nurture (1989), in the New York Times Book Review, Carol Muske remarked, “These poems are exhaustive in their sorrow: they are predominantly short, brutal elegies for the natural world.”
-In later books, such as The Long Approach (1986), Nurture, Looking for Luck (1992), and Connecting the Dots: Poems (1996), Kumin continues to focus on the daily rituals of farm-life, as well as turning her attention to social and environmental problems such as pollution, religious persecution, nuclear holocaust, and famine.
-Aimed resolutely outward, Kumin’s protest poetry has not received unanimous praise.
-In general, Kumin has been praised as a poet of the personal and every-day, not a prophetic seer.
+In later books, such as The Long Approach (1986), Nurture, Looking for Luck (1992), and Connecting the Dots: Poems (1996), Kumin continued to focus on the daily rituals of farm-life, as well as turning her attention to social and environmental problems such as pollution, religious persecution, nuclear holocaust, and famine.
+Aimed resolutely outward, Kumin’s protest poetry did not receive unanimous praise.
+In general, Kumin was praised as a poet of the personal and every-day, not a prophetic seer.
 Diane Wakoski, writing in the Women’s Review of Books, criticized the socially-aware poems in Nurture as “bitter, overstated, trivial,” but praised the more personal poems in the collection, noting that in these pieces “the goddess voice and stance returns.”
-However, in Connecting the Dots: Poems, the poet returns to well-known territory and “reexamines the familiar materials of her previous books with her far-ranging eye and technical skill,” according to Fay Weldon, who reviewed the volume in the Boston Book Review.
+However, in Connecting the Dots: Poems, the poet returned to well-known territory and “reexamines the familiar materials of her previous books with her far-ranging eye and technical skill,” according to Fay Weldon, who reviewed the volume in the Boston Book Review.

 In 1997, Kumin published Selected Poems, 1960-1990.
 Covering the first nine books of Kumin’s career, the volume was praised by Judy Clarence in Library Journal for allowing the reader the opportunity to “move slowly, meanderingly, deliciously through the stages of Kumin’s poetic life.”
 Noting that the poet’s “unsentimental affinity for animals has been her divining rod for locating and observing the natural world’s seemingly inexhaustible beauty and mankind’s terrifying willingness to destroy it,” a Publishers Weekly reviewer praised the collection for illustrating this through Kumin’s “plain style,” “surprising imagery ... and recurring reflections.”
-Kumin followed Selected Poems with The Long Marriage (2002), which celebrates her five-decade marriage to her husband, their life together in New Hampshire, and nature.
+Kumin followed Selected Poems with The Long Marriage (2002), which celebrated her five-decade marriage to her husband, their life together in New Hampshire, and nature.
 The book was a finalist for the Lenore Marshall Award of the Academy of American Poets.
 The New York Times Book Review contributor Megan Harland called Kumin’s observations “earthy” and “practical,” and she declared that “Kumin’s tonal clarity is transformative.”

 When Kumin was 73 she suffered an accident while preparing a horse for competition and broke her neck, receiving serious internal injuries.
-She was able to make a successful recovery, however, and her book Inside the Halo and Beyond: The Anatomy of a Recovery (1999) describes her convalescence.
+She was able to make a successful recovery, however, and her book Inside the Halo and Beyond: The Anatomy of a Recovery (1999) described her convalescence.
 Anne Roiphe, writing for the New York Times Book Review, described Kumin’s language as “precise and spare.”
 Roiphe noted that although Kumin is a poet, this book “is rarely poetic in the usual sense of heightened metaphor or compacted image.”
 Roiphe likened the work “to a dignified prayer of thanks” that resonates with “wisdom while announcing a triumph of body and soul.”
 The same year that Inside the Halo and Beyond was released, Kumin also published Always Beginning: Essays on a Life in Poetry, a collection of essays and poems describing Kumin’s daily life as a poet.
-She includes interviews, diary entries, and keynote addresses, as well as poetry.
+She included interviews, diary entries, and keynote addresses, as well as poetry.

 Kumin’s later poetry collections include Jack and Other New Poems (2005), Still to Mow (2007), and Where I Live: New and Selected Poems (2011).
 Of Jack and Other New Poems, Elaine Sexton in Prairie Schooner noted that it “serves up ... a bracing mix of persona poems, elegies, and lyric narratives, the stuff of biting paradox and stark self-appraisal.”
 The book features a collection of simply worded poems, each written in the voice of a different type of person, from a hospice worker to someone looking back on history.
 Booklist contributor Donna Seaman found the work to be a group of “well-turned, neatly well balanced poems” and a “radiant testimony to life attentively witnessed and cherished.”
 Still to Mow likewise received praise, though its subject matter returned to some of the more overtly political statements of Kumin’s mid-'90s work.
 In the journal Rattle, Mike Maggio noted that while Kumin “has written poems that speak to the issues of our day, in this case the Iraq War and the travesties … that have followed in its wake,” the collection is not “a purely political collection: there are poems about nature, about her dog, Virgil, poems that hark back to her growing up during the depression or that deal with old age and death.
 All of which are written with the utmost economy, with a lyricism that belies some of the subject matter that Kumin delves into.”
-Her final collection, Where I Live: New and Selected Poems, was the winner of the 2011 Los Angeles Times Book Award.
+Her collection, Where I Live: New and Selected Poems, was the winner of the 2011 Los Angeles Times Book Award.
+Kumin's last collection of poetry And Short the Season (2014) was published posthumously.

 Reviewing Kumin’s six-decade career, Booth commented that the poet “has simply gotten better and better at what she has always been good at: a resonant language, an autobiographical immediacy, unsystematized intelligence, and radical compassion.
 One does not learn compassion without having suffered.”
 Wakoski wrote in Contemporary Women Poets: “The one thing that is clear throughout [Kumin’s] substantial body of work is that she believes survival is possible, if only through the proper use of the imagination to retrieve those things which are loved well enough.”
 Kumin herself has said, in an interview with the Christian Science Monitor, “writing is my salvation.
 If I didn’t write, what would I do?”